 CFX Advances Two Corridor Studies to Next Phase

-CFX is moving forward to further study two proposed transportation corridors: the Poinciana Parkway Extension / I-4 Connector and the Osceola Parkway Extension.
+Central Florida Expressway Authority (CFX) is moving forward to further study two proposed transportation corridors: the Poinciana Parkway Extension/Interstate-4 Connector and the Osceola Parkway Extension.

 The two corridors were among four Concept, Feasibility and Mobility Studies that CFX conducted over the last year.
 The Board accepted the findings of the other two studies, deciding to revisit the Southport Connector Expressway and the Northeast Connector Expressway corridors as conditions warrant.
 More than 40 people provided public comment during the Board meeting.